svisser/purescript-mustache/README.md

 ## Installation

-    bower install purescript-mustache
+    bower install --save purescript-mustache
+    npm install mustache

-## How to use
+## Compiling

-Add the following to `"dependencies"` in `bower.json`:

-    "purescript-mustache": "^2.1.0"

-Run the following;

-    bower update
-    pulp build
+If you're use purescript-mustache on the front-end, you will need to compile using `pulp browserify`.
+Otherwise, compiling with `pulp build` should work.

 ## Example